ezDeFi/docs/docs/Integrations/opencart.md

 <img>

 The Coin config interface will add another field below, enter the currency that you want to add in Name to find coin/token.

+We have a list of our supported coins/tokens.
+If we don't have your coin/token in this list, please fill out the form at [Supported Coins/Tokens](https://ezdefi.com/news/supported-coins-tokens/)

 <img>